Geta/geta-optimizely-productfeed/README.md

 * Catalog Data **Load** - loads data from the Optimizely Commerce catalog.
 * Catalog Data **Map** - loaded data usually comes in `CatalogContentBase` shape.
 This step allows mapping to `T` data type (mentioned in `AddProductFeed<T>()` method).
+* Entity **Filters** - filters are deciding whether entity should be included in the processing pipeline or filtered out.
 * **Enrichments** - When loaded data is mapped to a custom entity, the processing pipeline can start the work.
 Enrichments are responsible for loading some heavy data and adding necessary metadata to the `T` entity.
 * Feed **Exporters** - exporters are responsible for generating feed content in a specific format and using specific feed entities.
+* Feed **Filters** - filters are responsible for deciding whether specific entity should be included in the feed.
 * Feed entity **Converter** - converters are responsible for taking the projected entity (`T` mentioned in `AddProductFeed()`) and return a feed entity which will be used to store the actual product feed in the underlying storage.
 * **Storage** Providers - right now we only have MSSQL storage implementation.
 But should be quite easy to implement the next one.